 Tolleson Union High School District

-The district says remote learning will continue until March 12, the Friday before spring break.
+The district says remote learning will continue until March 12.
 You can find more information on the district website.

 Union Elementary School District

 Students started the new semester with a remote learning, but returned to a five-day modified (hybrid) in-person learning on Monday, January 11.